 - Annual screening with the PSA test using the standard U.S. threshold of 4 ng per mL and DRE to trigger diagnostic evaluation may not be effective.

-- The level of screening in the control group could have been substantial enough to dilute any modest effect of annual screening in the screening group.
+- The substantial level of screening in the control group could have diluted any modest effect of annual screening in the intervention group.

 - Approximately 44% of the men in each study group had undergone one or more PSA tests at baseline, which would have eliminated some cancers detectable on screening from the randomly assigned population; thus, the cumulative death rate from prostate cancer at 10 years in the two groups combined was 25% lower in those who had undergone two or more PSA tests at baseline than in those who had not been tested.

-- Potentially, the most important explanation is that improvement in therapy for prostate cancer during the course of the trial probably resulted in fewer prostate-cancer deaths in the two study groups, which blunted any potential benefits of screening.
+- Improvement in therapy for prostate cancer during the course of the trial may have resulted in fewer prostate-cancer deaths in the two study groups, which blunted any potential benefits of screening.

 - After a PSA finding greater than 4.0 ng/mL, within 1 year only 41% of men underwent prostate biopsy; within 3 years of this finding, only 64% of men underwent prostate biopsy.
 Such lower biopsy rates, associated with lower prostate cancer detection rates, may have blunted the impact of screening on mortality.

 The European Randomized Study of Screening for Prostate Cancer (ERSPC)